ayushmanthehero-lab/PainSense_AI/painsense_ai/README.md

 1. Upload or record a video (any format -- automatically transcoded to H.264 on upload)
 2. Optionally select the reported symptom region from the dropdown
 3. Click **Analyse Movement**
-4. Results populate across all 7 tabs in ~30-60 seconds
+4. Results populate across all 7 tabs in ~7-13 minutes

 ---